xuefeicao/cdn/README.md

 ## Running the tests

 Test is going to be added in the future.
-The package is only tested on python 2.7 enviroment right now.
-A more compatible version will be published soon.

 ## Built With

 * python 2.7

+## Compatibility
+* python 2.7
+* python 3.6

 ## Authors